Directional testing for high-dimensional multivariate normal distributions: Background

 where $\psi$ is a $d$-dimensional parameter of interest, $\lambda$ is a $(q-d)$-dimensional nuisance parameter, and $(s_1^T, s_2^T)^T$ is the corresponding partition of $s$.
 Assume we are interested in testing the hypothesis $H_{\psi}$: $\psi(\varphi) = \psi$.
-To a first order of approximation, a parameterization-invariant measure of departure of $s$ from $H_{\psi}$ is given by the LRT statistic
+To a first order of approximation, a parameterization-invariant measure of departure of $s$ from $H_{\psi}$ is given by the log-likelihood ratio statistic